Resilient-Labs/complex-api-veterinary-practice/README.md

 # Pet Weather Safety

-A weather safety tool for pet owners built using HTML, CSS, and JavaScript.
+A weather safety tool for veternarians built using HTML, CSS, and JavaScript.

 ## About

-This application allows users to enter their location and check current weather conditions to determine whether it is safe for their pet to be outside.
+This application allows users to enter their location and check current weather conditions to determine whether it is safe for a pet to be outside.
 The project connects two APIs, using data from one API to make a request to another and display relevant results to the user.

 ## Screenshot